The Great Mouse Detective: Production

 With the departure of Miller in 1984, the board of directors appointed Michael Eisner, who had resigned from Paramount Pictures, to become the new CEO.
 Eisner recruited former production head Jeffrey Katzenberg to become studio chairman over Disney's film division.
 Following a story reel screening of Basil, Eisner and Katzenberg complained about the slow pacing of the story and ordered for rewrites before animation would commence.
 Although the intended release was set for Christmas 1987, Eisner slashed the projected production budget at $24 million in half where it was green-lit at $10 million and moved the release date up to July 1986 giving the production team one year to complete the film.
 To replace Miller who had been producer, Feature Animation chairman Roy E. Disney assigned Mattinson to serve as director/producer, but finding both tasks much too laborious, Mattinson decided to remain as producer.
 Musker and Michener remained as directors, but with the shortened production schedule, Clements became an additional director.

 Following the box office under-performance of the 1985 Paramount/Amblin film Young Sherlock Holmes, Eisner decided to rename Basil of Baker Street into The Great Mouse Detective, feeling the name "Basil" was "too English".
 The re-titling of the film proved to be unpopular with the filmmakers so much that animator Ed Gombert wrote a satirical interoffice memo, allegedly by studio executive Peter Schneider, which gave preceding Disney films generic titles such as Seven Little Men Help a Girl, The Wonderful Elephant Who Could Really Fly, The Little Deer Who Grew Up, The Girl with the See-through Shoes, Two Dogs Fall in Love, Puppies Taken Away, and A Boy, a Bear and a Big Black Cat.
-These generic titles would later become a category on Jeopardy!.
+Some of the generic titles later became part of a category on the January 1, 1987 episode of Jeopardy!.

 Casting

 Following a succession of American and British actors who read for the part of Basil, Royal Shakespeare actor Barrie Ingham won the role within six minutes of his audition.
 Val Bettin was co-director Ron Clements's first choice for Dawson.
 For Olivia, Susanne Pollatschek was selected over hundreds of other applicants while Alan Young, who had voiced Scrooge McDuck for Mickey's Christmas Carol, was selected to voice her father Hiriam because of his authentic Scottish brogue.

 When the filmmakers watched the 1950 comedy film Champagne for Caesar to study Ronald Colman's performance as a possible model for Basil, they immediately decided to cast Vincent Price, who also starred in the film, as Ratigan.
-A veteran actor for fifty-two years, Price was willing to do an audition commenting "If anybody but Disney had asked me, I would have been offended."
+A veteran actor for 52 years, Price was willing to do an audition commenting "If anybody but Disney had asked me, I would have been offended."
 Following a voice test, veteran voice artist Candy Candido recorded his dialogue for Fidget in one hour.
 To heighten the pitch, the tape recording of his voice was sped up.
 Candido's natural voice was kept for one character shouting "Get off, you eight-legged bum."